haoxsia/haoxsia.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 This is Hao Xu (徐 浩), I am a Shuimu Postdoctoral Fellow in the [Nano-Optoelectronics Lab](https://nano-oelab.ee.tsinghua.edu.cn/Home/Jsxx/jsxx_1?lang=en&id=810) at Tsinghua University.
 Prior to here, I received my Ph.D. majoring in micro and nanoelectronics in Jan 2024 at the Institute for Electronics, Microelectronics and Nanotechnology ([IEMN](https://www.iemn.fr/en/)), CNRS, France.
-I love math, physics, neuroengineering, musical instruments, outdoor activities and animals.
+I love math, physics, neuroengineering, musical instruments and outdoor activities.

 My research goal, narrowing the gap of conventional and future thermometry, formerly centers on two main areas: